Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 > Define how responsibilities will be allocated in phase 2.
 Who will be responsible for which tasks?

-Tasks will be assigned based on each member's strengths and preferences to encourage motivation and to completion.
-For examples:
+Tasks will be assigned based on each member's strengths and preferences to encourage motivation and completion.
+For example:

 - **Cooper** - Team leader.
 In charge of submissions, coordination of group meetings, keeping track of the development of sections of work.
 - **Elke** - In charge of `Player authentication`